 More plants does not automatically mean a better layout.
 A triangular pattern can be excellent for compact crops, flowers, and some intensive vegetable systems, but it can also create tighter access for pruning and harvesting.
 If the crop becomes large or disease-prone, the extra capacity may not be worth it.
 The real value of the comparison is that you can see the trade-off clearly: how much more capacity you gain, and whether that gain is enough to justify a denser pattern in your actual garden.

 Not every garden area should be treated as a block.
 Sometimes the best layout is a single row.
 Narrow strips along a fence, the edge of a path, trellised bean lines, and drip-irrigated planting lanes are common examples.
 In those situations, the gardener may care more about access, order, and support structures than about packing in as many plants as possible.
-A single-row spacing calculator is valuable because it turns that narrow bed into a straightforward count.
+A single-row spacing calculator is useful because it turns that narrow bed into a straightforward count.

 A one-row arrangement is also easier to manage for crops that sprawl or need frequent picking.
 Long rows can be irrigated efficiently, supported with netting or stakes, and harvested from one side.
 While the total plant count is often lower than in a block or triangular system, the crop may perform better because you can reach every plant, maintain better airflow, and keep the bed cleaner overall.